flkou/starter-hugo-research-group/content/post/discriminant-validity-in-sem/index.md

 round(cor^2,2) # squared correlation
 ```

-In addition, we can estimate the 95% CI for each correlations between constructs.
+In addition, we can estimate the 95% CI for each correlations between constructs, to see if they include 1.

 ```
 summary(cfafit, ci=T)